-There is one lab exam for this course worth 75 points.
-The laboratory exams will be given during your regularly assigned laboratory sessions toward the end of the quarter.
+There is one lab exam for this course worth 80 points.
+The laboratory exam will be given during your regularly assigned laboratory session toward the end of the quarter.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.